Gil-ADDA/CE-LAB/README.md

 <br> <img src="https://www.edge-ai-vision.com/wp-content/uploads/2021/05/logo_edgeimpulse_may_2021.png" width="80" height="60">

 In this project, Edge Impulse was utilized in three key ways.
 Firstly, the platform was used to store, tag, and split the dataset for efficient management.
 Secondly, it was utilized for building, training, and testing the machine learning model using various available algorithms.
-Finally, the trained model was deployed on an iPhone 12, enabling the execution of the model locally on the device
+Finally, the trained model was deployed on an iPhone 12, enabling the execution of the model locally on the device.

 Google Sheets <br> <img src="https://www.gstatic.com/images/branding/product/1x/sheets_2020q4_32dp.png" width="60" height="60"> (Used for documenting the results of training and testing)